Em is an armchair detective who falls asleep listening to true crime podcasts.

 3 Reasons to Doubt a Connection Between Keyes and Murray

-In Keyes’ only confirmed killing, he kidnapped Koenig from the place she worked and was wearing a ski mask when he did it, demanded ransom, used Koenig’s bank account, had a run in with her boyfriend and left those weird comments on news articles before his capture.
+In Keyes’ only confirmed killing, he kidnapped Koenig from the place where she worked and was wearing a ski mask when he did it, demanded ransom, used Koenig’s bank account, had a run-in with her boyfriend and left those weird comments on news articles before his capture.
+Oh and the kidnapping was recorded by CCTV.

 He was, by all accounts, super freaking sloppy and it only took law enforcement weeks to track him down.
 In the case of Murray, there isn’t even a sketch of a person of interest, yet alone any forensic evidence linking the two to one another the way we see in the Koenig case.